PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 Today, Taiwan is home to, like, 20 national languages and many different ethnic people.
 So the point I'm making is that democracy must build collaboration across diversity, and that's the way we're employing digital technologies to do.

 ### Zeinab Badawi:
-Audrey Tang, Minister for Digital Affairs here in Taiwan, thank you very much indeed for coming on HARDtalk.
+Audrey Tang, Minister of Digital Affairs here in Taiwan, thank you very much indeed for coming on HARDtalk.

 ### Audrey Tang:
 Thank you.
 Live long and prosper.